 Free Legal Resources

 Immigrant Legal Defense is a free and confidential immigration legal consultant for all SF State students, faculty, staff, and their immediate family members.
 You can sign up here for their services or email email@example.com.

 Applying for Advance Parole

 The SF State Abroad Office is committed to supporting DACA students to study abroad and will be happy to discuss timelines.
 However, we are not immigration lawyers.
 Students are encouraged to consult immigration experts.

-- Complete Form I-131, Application for Travel Document, which can be found on the U.S. Citizenship and Immigration Services website.
+- With the help of a lawyer, complete Form I-131, Application for Travel Document, which can be found on the U.S. Citizenship and Immigration Services website.

 - Allow sufficient time for gathering documents and applying.

 Potential Risks for DACA Students